 In this process, we visualize every role in our ecosystem.
-The product impact not only farmer, agribusiness, and consumer, but also the certification body and package factory.
+The product not only impact farmer, agribusiness, and consumer, but also impact the certification body and package factory.
 Illustrating the conceptual relationship between various system touchpoints, therefore, the product is gradually formed.

 Process Flow Diagram

-After we figure out the desire of each role then we can start to think about the database and how to integrate.
+After we figure out the desire for each role, then we can start to think about the database and how to integrate it.
 By drawing affinity diagram, we understand the relationship between the data we need.
-Then we can contruct the outline of our product.
+Then we can construct the outline of our product.

 After the analysis of data, it is time to design.
 We disassemble each user in our ecosystem and try to research the contextual of using.
-By implementing out research, we using the storyboarding to make sure the usability.
-This is one of the example that I try to use game interface to attract our farmer to record cultivation process.
+By implementing our research, we are using the storyboarding to make sure the usability.
+This is one of the examples that I try to use the game interface to attract our farmers to record the cultivation process.

 HIGH FIDELITY DESIGN